Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Of course, we’ll provide links to the individual models, but we’re also including the link to the brand’s page.
 That way, if a model you’re interested in is no longer offered for sale, you’ll be able to quickly zero in on whatever new Viva Office chair model has arisen to take its place.

-Broadly speaking, the chairs that Viva Office sells can be broken into the following categories:
+The chairs that Viva Office sells can be broken into the following categories:

-The task chairs category is a bit of a catchall, and you’ll find some leather-upholstered, one fabric-upholstered, and some purely mesh chairs here.
+The task chairs category is a bit of a catchall, and you’ll find some leather-upholstered, one fabric-upholstered, and some pure mesh chairs here.
 In our view, this is probably the weakest segment of the company’s product line, but we wanted to include it for the sake of completeness.

 Viva Office Reclining Executive Office Chairs